 A smallpox epidemic swept through the Huron community, killing thousands and leaving the population at only 9,000 by 1640.

 The Huron, once a proud and powerful people, were overrun by their Iroquois enemies and destroyed.

-Native population of North America was about 18 million prior to European contact — a number that fell drastically by 95 percent over the next 130 years.
+The native population of North America was about 18 million prior to European contact — a number that fell drastically by 95 per cent over the next 130 years.
 This population devastation was, by far, worse than even the bubonic plague in Europe.